Pallas’ cat (Photo: David Jenike)

 The Pallas’ cat, also called manul, can be found across central Asia and as far west as Iran.
 These interesting small cats are very particular about their habitat, resulting in an incredibly fragmented population, which makes them hard to study.
 It is believed that they prefer a mix of grassland and shrub steppe with rocky cover, ravines and hill-slopes–areas that provide good coverage and a lot of space to hunt and roam.
 Pallas’ cats are often preyed upon by larger animals and depend on marmot burrows and rock cavities to protect themselves and raise their young.

 The Pallas’ cat is one of the five small cat species with which the Zoo’s Center for Conservation and Research of Endangered Wildlife (CREW) works on its Small Cat Signature Project.
-In addition to conducting zoo-based research on the reproductive biology of the Pallas’ cat, the Zoo also supports field research in Kazakhstan.
+In addition to conducting zoo-based research on the reproductive biology of the Pallas’ cat, the Zoo also supports efforts to protect the species in the wild.

 Placing a camera trap

 The Zoo supports the project “Pallas’ Cat conservation status in the Zaissan Lake area – Covering Blanks” in Kazakhstan.
 The project aims to obtain new data on the Pallas’ cat’s presence through camera trap observation along with helping locals increase commitment to small cat conservation.
 This project has also focused on accumulating data on the Pallas’ cat into one location to increase ease of access for continued Pallas’ cat research.

 Pallas’ cat caught on camera (Barashkova, A. Pallas’ cat (Otocolobus manul). -Small Wild Cats of Eurasia (Web-GIS “Faunistics”).
 2014.
 URL: http://wildcats.wildlifemonitoring.ru/#object/o_id=18059.
 Date: 02.01.2017.)